adhy-p/adhy-p.github.io/content/posts/ssh-config.md

     Hostname %h
     ProxyJump student
 ```

+By utilizing `*` pattern, the configuration (`User`, `Hostname`, and `ProxyJump`) will be applied to the current connection if the hostname starts with `soctf-pdc-`.
+Since we want to connect to the host we specify when we type `ssh HOST`, the `%h` token is used in the `Hostname` field.
-Now, I can type the following to connect to the servers:
+Now, we type the following to connect to the servers:
 ```
 ssh soctf-pdc-001.comp.nus.edu.sg # to connect to the first server ssh soctf-pdc-002.comp.nus.edu.sg # to connect to the second server ... ssh soctf-pdc-024.comp.nus.edu.sg # to connect to the last server
 ```
-Since the `soctf-pdc-*` servers and the `student` server are in the same network, we can omit the domain name.
+Since the `soctf-pdc-*` servers and the `student` server are in the same network, we can even omit the domain name.
 ```
 ssh soctf-pdc-001
 ssh soctf-pdc-002